drewbarontini/documents/workflow/planning.md

 **Note**: I do this _exact_ same process for both my professional life and my personal life.
 I think that is vital to making sure that work isn't superceding life.

-_On the management side of things, I also have to look at team planning, but, as that's an aside to my personal organization, it's not mentioned in detail here._

 ## Calendar

 Look at next week's scheduled events: